jbrown544/interlingual-topic-modeling/README.md

 ![Image](img/eda/french_pos.png)

 The most common nouns detected often describe the fictional characters, time, measurement, or places.
 These works are often about travel with science fiction themes relevant to the time they were written.
+Interestingly, though the parts-of-speech plot indicated far more nouns than proper nouns, here we see several what appear to be proper nouns in the most common plot.

 ![Image](img/eda/french_nouns.png)

-The most common verbs detected indicate significant conversation and activity.
+The most common verbs detected in these fictional works indicate significant conversation and activity.

 ![Image](img/eda/french_verbs.png)

 ### Parameter Estimation

 When performing evaluations seeking a meaningful number of topics to model in this corpus, there appeared to be a knee developing around 40 when using the T topic cutoff for an HDP model.

 For more on the process of estimating a good value for this parameter, see the [project notebook](./Interlingual_Topic_Modeling.ipynb).

 ![Image](img/evals/french_hdp_T_2.png)